motemen/perl5-ARGV-JSON/README.md

 # DESCRIPTION

-ARGV::JSON parses each input from `@ARGV` and enables to acccess the JSON data structures via `<>`.
+ARGV::JSON parses each input from `@ARGV` and enables to access the JSON data structures via `<>`.

 Each `readline` call to `<>` (or `<ARGV>`) returns a